Vigh24/chatwoot/RAILWAY_DEPLOYMENT_GUIDE.md

 If you encounter database connection errors during deployment (such as `no response` errors):

 1. Check that the PostgreSQL service is running properly in your Railway project
-2. Verify that Railway has automatically set the `DATABASE_URL`, `PGHOST`, and `PGPORT` variables
+2. The startup script now automatically extracts connection parameters from `DATABASE_URL` if `PGHOST` and `PGPORT` are not explicitly set
-3. The startup script now includes connection retries (up to 30 attempts with 5-second intervals) and will print connection parameters for debugging
+3. The script includes connection retries (up to 30 attempts with 5-second intervals) and prints detailed connection parameters for debugging
 4. Make sure the PostgreSQL service is in the same Railway project as your Chatwoot application
 5. If using a custom PostgreSQL setup, ensure the database is accessible from the Chatwoot container

-6. You can manually set these variables if needed by going to your Railway project settings
+#### Enhanced Connection Parameter Handling

+The startup script now includes intelligent handling of database connection parameters:

+1. **Automatic Extraction**: If `PGHOST` is not set but `DATABASE_URL` is available, the script will automatically extract the host and port from the URL
+2. **Default Values**: If parameters cannot be extracted, sensible defaults are used (port 5432 and host 'postgres')
+3. **Detailed Logging**: The script logs each step of the connection process, showing extracted values and connection attempts

 #### Troubleshooting Connection Failures

 If you see logs like this:
 ```
 Checking database connection...
+PGHOST is not set, extracting from DATABASE_URL...
+Extracted PGHOST from DATABASE_URL: railway
+Extracted PGPORT from DATABASE_URL: 5432
+Database connection parameters:
+PGHOST: railway
+PGPORT: 5432
+DATABASE_URL is set: yes
+Attempting to connect to PostgreSQL at railway:5432...
 -p:5432 - no response
 Database connection attempt 1/30 failed, retrying in 5 seconds...
 ```

-This indicates that the Chatwoot container cannot reach the PostgreSQL server.
+This indicates that the Chatwoot container cannot reach the PostgreSQL server despite having connection parameters.
 Possible solutions:

-1. Check if the PostgreSQL service is running in your Railway project
+1. **Check Service Status**: Verify the PostgreSQL service is running in your Railway project
-2. Verify the `PGHOST` and `PGPORT` environment variables are correctly set
-3. If using an external database, ensure it allows connections from Railway's IP range
+2. **Network Connectivity**: Ensure there are no network policies blocking connections between services
+3. **Service Names**: Railway may use specific service names for internal networking - check if you need to use a special hostname
-4. Try restarting both the PostgreSQL service and the Chatwoot service
+4. **Restart Services**: Try restarting both the PostgreSQL service and the Chatwoot service
+5. **Manual Configuration**: If automatic extraction isn't working, manually set the `PGHOST` and `PGPORT` variables in your Railway project settings

 ### Database Schema Issues